|Home | Talks

 Our Committee members are:

-*Hands-on Membership is for those members who wish to join in with any of our practical projects.
-Annual membership is for those who just want to attend the walks and talks
+*Hands-on Membership is for those members who wish to join in with any of our practical activities.
+Ordinary membership is for those who just want to attend the walks and talks